 <Disclosure Based on the Principles of the Corporate Governance Code (Excerpts)>

-This report is intended solely for information purposes, and is not intended as a solicitation for investment.
-The information and opinions contained within this report are made by our company based on data made publicly available, and the information within this report comes from sources that we judge to be reliable.
-However we cannot wholly guarantee the accuracy or completeness of the data.
-This report is not a guarantee of the accuracy, completeness or validity of said information and opinions, nor do we bear any responsibility for the same.
+This report is intended solely for informational purposes, and is not intended as a solicitation to invest in the shares of this company.
+The information and opinions contained within this report are based on data made publicly available by the Company, and comes from sources that we judge to be reliable.
+However, we cannot guarantee the accuracy or completeness of the data.
+This report is not a guarantee of the accuracy, completeness or validity of said information and or opinions, nor do we bear any responsibility for the same.
 All rights pertaining to this report belong to Investment Bridge Co., Ltd., which may change the contents thereof at any time without prior notice.
 All investment decisions are the responsibility of the individual and should be made only after proper consideration.